LGBTQ+ & DV

 Domestic, family and sexual violence is never the fault of the person being abused or controlled.
 It’s the responsibility of the person using power and control to stop their abusive behaviour.
 Domestic, family or sexual violence can happen in any type of relationship or intimate partnership.
 It can happen in lesbian, gay, bisexual, heterosexual, monogamous, open, polyamorous, dating, long-term, living together or not living together and even long distance.
 It can happen to people who are:

 The Queensland Government has released ‘Queer without Fear – Domestic and Family Violence in LGBTI Relationships’ LGBTQ+ Handbook which may be helpful to you.

 Domestic and family violence can take many forms.
 Take this ‘Relationship Checklist‘ from ‘Another Closet’ to assess your relationship.

 How is domestic, family and sexual violence different in LGBTQ+ relationships?

 Most LGBTQ+ relationships are based on love and respect.
-However, unfortunately, some are based on abuse and control.
+However, unfortunately, some are based on power and control.
 Abuse and control within a relationship is domestic and family violence.
 When present in LGBTQ+ relationships, sexual, domestic and family violence can involve perpetrators using tactics unique to those relationships.
 It can also involve increased risk due to the valid fears that people who identify as LGBTQ+ may have about disclosing violence.
 These can include:

 - The threat of being ‘outed’ if the abused partner has not disclosed their sexuality, gender, intersex status to family, friends, workplace or cultural community;